payzeno-demo/payzeno-ledger/docs/adr/0007-strangle-billing-legacy.md

 the same fixtures.
 It was marked deprecated in month 4 and is still reached by one branch of `apportion_fee`, because the merchants on the old blended pricing model have not been migrated and nobody has scheduled it.

+## The open disagreement

+Step 4 moves invoice *lines*.
+It does **not** move invoice *numbering*, and that is the argument. nmigration's position is that a ledger that stages lines but cannot issue a number is a half-migration that will sit there for a year; dhotfix's is that invoice numbering is a statutory sequence per jurisdiction, that `SequentialInvoiceNumberGenerator` has a per-country ruleset nobody has written down, and that the ledger has no business owning a legal artifact it cannot validate.

+It is unresolved. `migrations/0022` and `app/models/invoice_line_staging.py` exist, the